-After the Kenmore, I upgraded to a new Janome, and I’ve been a partner with Janome for the last few years so they’ve sent me upgraded machines every few years.
+After the Kenmore, I upgraded to a new Janome, and since I’ve been an ambassador for Janome for the last few years so they’ve sent me upgraded machines every few years.
 I currently have the Skyline S9, which has so many more capabilities than I’ll ever know how to use, but I’m a huge fan of the brand, their machines are really well made, and they have a huge variety of machines at all price points.

 Here are a few tips when shopping for a sewing machine:

 - Choose a good brand.
-Janome, Brother, and Singer are the best brands with good machines at lower price points.
+Janome, Brother, Bernina and Singer are some of the best brands with good machines at lower price points.
+These brands also have machines that are very expensive.
 There are a lot of little random brands that make machines, and they’re just not going to be as well made or last as long.
-You get what you pay for, so go for a trusted brand, even if you buy the cheapest model in their line.
+You get what you pay for, so go for a trusted brand.

 I bought myself a serger machine about five years ago when I started getting serious about sewing.
-I purchased THIS BROTHER because it was inexpensive and had good ratings, and it’s been a great starter serger machine and I definitely recommend it.
+I purchased THIS BROTHER because it was not too expensive and had good ratings, and it’s been a great starter serger machine and I definitely recommend it.

 I use my TWIN NEEDLES all the time for sewing on stretchy fabric.
 It makes two parallel seams on the top of the fabric and a zigzag stitch underneath, so it creates a stitch that allows for some stretch.
 This is a must have for sewing with knit fabric!

 If you have any other questions about this subject, leave a comment — I’d love to help you find the right machine!